bitmovin/bitmovin-player-react-native/CONTRIBUTING.md

 The `package.json` file contains various scripts for common tasks:

-- `yarn bootstrap`: setup project by installing all dependencies and pods.
+- `yarn bootstrap`: setup the whole project by installing all dependencies and pods.
-- `yarn pods`: install pods only.
+- `yarn bootstrap:example`: setup example project by installing all dependencies and pods.
+- `yarn bootstrap:integration-test`: setup example project by installing all dependencies and pods.
 - `yarn build`: compile TypeScript files into `lib/` with ESBuild.
 - `yarn typescript`: type-check files with TypeScript.
 - `yarn lint`: lint files with ESLint.
+- `yarn format`: format files with Prettier.
+- `yarn docs`: generate documentation with TypeDoc.
-- `yarn test`: run unit tests with Jest.
+- `yarn brew`: install all dependencies for iOS development with Homebrew.
 - `yarn example start`: start the Metro server for the example app.
 - `yarn example android`: run the example app on Android.
+- `yarn example pods`: install pods only.
+- `yarn integration-test start`: start the Metro server for the example app.
+- `yarn integration-test test:android`: run the player tests on Android.
+- `yarn integration-test test:ios`: run the player tests on iOS.
+- `yarn integration-test pods`: install pods only.
 - `yarn example ios`: run the example app on iOS.